 1. INTRODUCTION

 Within a capstone design course, an activity based on removing a foreign object from a child’s ear canal was used to emphasize the creation of prototypes and testing to solve a problem.
-While this challenge was not directly related to the design project of team specifically, it was used to incorporated the theme of biomedical engineering and medical device into a miniature challenge that could be tackled during a 3-hour period.
+While this challenge was not directly related to the design project of team specifically, it was used to incorporate the theme of biomedical engineering and medical device design into a miniature challenge that could be tackled during a 3-hour period.

 The Biomedical Engineering Minor Capstone Design course offered at the University of Toronto is unique because engineering and non-engineering students collaborate over two semesters on a design project.
 These multidisciplinary groups have a great advantage because students in Life Science programs (e.g., molecular genetics or neuroscience) bring substantial knowledge of human health to their teams, while the engineering students generally bring more experience with engineering fundamentals and design, including idea generation and prototype development.
 Therefore, an activity was created to provide a common foundation for all students that encouraged brainstorming and prototyping during the build phase of the capstone design course

 The purpose of this activity is to start the second semester with a fun and engaging activity and intended outcomes are to: 1) apply brainstorming techniques, 2) recognize the steps in the design process, 3) produce a working prototype, 4) evaluate alternative designs, and 5) validate a final solution.
 Students are instructed to identify key requirements (i.e., do not puncture the ear drum) before using different brainstorming techniques to develop concepts and build prototypes.
 In order to develop and test the prototypes, model ear canals are provided to give realistic physical constraints to the problem.
 Each team progressed from a larger, low-fidelity, mock canal to a smaller, high-fidelity, 3D-printed ear canal.
-The level of difficulty in removing objects is adjusted by placing different shapes and materials in the ear canal models to test the extent that their prototypes met the requirements identified by each team.
+The level of difficulty in removing objects is adjusted by placing different shapes and materials in the ear canal models to test the extent to which prototypes meet the requirements identified by each team.

 2. BACKGROUND